Hello my friends,

 Explosive revelations of long hidden patterns of sexual assault and harassment by men in positions of power from Hollywood to Washington D.C. are being made by brave women and men across the country.
 This is most certainly a spillover reaction to our current president, and all a part of this country’s destiny.

 It is ironic that the election of Donald Trump will ultimately advance our society, but not without every one of us doing our part.
 The election result was a destiny point, and only that.
-Working in the light of goodness, hand in hand with God, will raise our country up and out this long dark night.
+Working in the light of goodness, we will raise our country up and out this long dark night.

 And God said, “Let there be light,” and there was light.